petervalencic/QRCodePLSQL/README.md

 # How to use
-To get some QR code from specified text please run:
+To get some QR code from text type:

 select getQRcode('Some text') from dual